What is Google Search Console?

 Google Search Console (GSC) is a free tool that helps people monitor, maintain, and troubleshoot their website in Google Search results (according to Google).
 If you’re new to using Google’s tools the GSC interface might look intimidating.

 Not knowing where to start is normal!
-The good news: you don’t have to be an expert to use Google’s tools.
+The good news: you don’t have to be an expert to use the GSC Performance report.
 Even Google’S SEO team has questions for Google!
-We need to build our understanding brick-by-brick, so today we’re going to make sure:
+We need to build our understanding brick-by-brick, so in this blog, we’ll cover:

-- How to open your Google Search Console performance report
+- How to open the Google Search Console Performance Report

 How do I set up Google Search Console?